 The scene is set in the early morning, with Aurora, goddess of dawn, preceding the chariot of Apollo, the sun-god in the sky.
 The Hours follow him as Apollo holds a ring representing the Zodiac.

 As Poussin developed the painting, the theme appears to have transformed from the “Four Seasons Dance” into the concept of the “Cycle of Life and Fortune.”

 This painting was created by a Roman patron who later became Pope Clement IX.
 The future Pope may have been influential in the changing of the theme.

 An early pen and brown ink on a paper sketch by Nicolas Poussin shows how the painting was planned and has evolved.
 From the National Gallery of Scotland.

-Nicolas Poussin was the leading painter of the classical French Baroque style.
-Although trained in Paris, Nicholas Poussin spent most of his career in Rome.
-He was a significant influence on classical artists such as Jacques-Louis David, Jean-Auguste-Dominique Ingres and Paul Cézanne.
+Nicolas Poussin (1594 – 1665) was the leading painter of the classical French Baroque style, although he spent most of his working life in Rome.

 A Dance to the Music of Time

 - Title: A Dance to the Music of Time